EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ## 2.2 Install a Ruby via RVM

-Alright, nice.
+All right, nice.
 Now that we have RVM installed, we are ready to install any version of Ruby that we want.
 Let's see what's available by running this:

 ```
 rvm list known